JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 These packages perform targeted data quality checks, but also provide descriptive or explorative features.
 These packages also generate data quality assessment reports that allow for rating data quality issues.

 -   `r pkg("pointblank", priority = "core")` is a general-purpose package for data quality assessments.
 Data quality checks are included via specific validation functions that the user can compile into an "agent".
 This enables to create customized reports for data quality.
-The package also provides a pre-defined report, which includes a data overview and some figures (e.g., pairwise plots of variables, correlation heat map, and a visualization of missing values).
+The package also provides a pre-defined report, which includes a data overview and some figures (e.g., pairwise plots of variables, correlation heat maps, and a visualization of missing values).

 -   `r pkg("dataReporter", priority = "core")` provides a pre-defined report including a data overview, some checks (e.g., for potential data type mismatches, miscoded missing values or outliers), and a summary for each variable.
 This package is the successor of `r pkg("dataMaid")`.